Public-Health-Scotland/end-of-life-pub/sop/sop.md

 ### Required Software and Accesses

-* RStudio Server - this can be requested from DaS via the Service Portal.
+* Posit Workbench - this can be requested from DaS via the Service Portal.
+Your R session needs to be ran with 8 Central Processing Units (CPUs) and a memory equals to 131072.
+If your allocated Kubernetes profile doesn't have this memory to need to complete a form provided by the Data Science team.
-* RStudio Desktop v1.2 or later - RStudio Desktop is available to download via the software centre.
-The current version used in PHS is v1.1, however v1.2 or later is required for this publication.
-This can be installed by special request to DaS via the Service Portal.
 * Git - this is available to download via the software centre.
 * The following SMRA Analysis Views; GRO_DEATHS_C, SMR01_PI, SMR01_PE_1E, SMR04 - these can be requested via the Service Portal.